 Physics for Engineers Package

-Physics for Science and Engineering 1 and 2 (8 UC quarter units)
+Physics for Engineering 1 & 2 (8 UC quarter units)

 Physics for Life Sciences Package

-Physics for Life Sciences 1 and 2 (8 UC quarter units)
+Physics for Life Sciences 1 & 2 (8 UC quarter units)

 Catalogs and resources